We routinely inspect and sample trade effluent discharges in order to:

 When customer sample results are available, you will be sent an email to let you know that you can access the retailer portal here to view the information.
-The customer will also receive a certificate of any sample analysis carried out by Southern Water.

 The method of sampling will depend on the volume and quality of the trade effluent being discharged:

 - Spot samples are taken during regular visits to the premises

 - Due to the nature and/or volume of the discharge it may be a requirement of the consent that a composite sample is provided.
 In this case it's the responsibility of the owner or occupier to maintain suitable equipment to provide a representative sample for us

 - Formal samples are taken when it's suspected that the conditions of a consent have been breached and legal action is being considered.
 The cost of any formal sampling will be recovered from the discharger directly as a non-standard charge.

 As part of a consent, your customer is required to provide a sampling point so that samples of trade effluent can be given for control and charging purposes: